derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 A non-interactive animation hitting 60fps undoubtedly looks smooth, but it is just that, *non-interactive*.
 How do we account for this desired interactive quality?

 Thankfully, the program responsible for *executing* compiled code helps us out.
 This program is called the *engine*.
 A parent program called the *runtime* hosts the engine.
+Together they provide an interactive system that executes code in realtime.
 The below example code isn't real, but if I were to code the relationship in HTML, it would look like this:

 ```
 <runtime>